 With the terrace being fairly sheltered, getting some sun and immediately outside the kitchen, both the client and I were interested in a three-dimensional composition that will give a lush view.
 We matched the white of the walls with smooth raised beds and iroko hardwood coping to match the deck.
 An evergreen collection of exotic looking plants follows the layout of the raised beds giving a strong architectural elevation.

 Here I was able to use some of my favourite architectural plants.
 They had to be combined so that textures contrast as well as heights and colour.
 I would not usually use bamboo on roof terraces as too much wind and it will not perform well and may end up looking unsightly and suffer.
 Yet here with the high walls of Butlers Wharf the space had more of a courtyard sheltered feel.
 Black bamboo gives height surrounded by Phormium, Fatsia, European palms, ferns and grasses.
 A hardy, ornamental Banana provides a lush tall statement in the right border underplanted with variegated Hosta.

 Viewed from the upper roof terrace the space feels more like a sunken garden than a courtyard and you may forget for a minute that you are at the top of Butlers Wharf.
-Gardening in raised beds has many advantages and some disadvantages.
-It may be difficult to replant certain plants due to restricted root growth.
-This may also limit the ultimate life span of the plant.
-That said, with excellent drainage and timed irrigation the performance is optimised.
-Good drainage with available moisture is the key to growing so many plants.
-Here the Phormium which requires high moisture is isolated at the top bed.
-Where plants have different water needs it is possible to use drip irrigation and increase and decrease the amount of water to specific plants.
+Gardening in raised beds has many advantages and with excellent drainage and timed irrigation the plant performance is optimised.